Have you told your family lately that you love them?

 We have been playing this game on Valentine’s game for a few years now and it became a dear family tradition.
-In fact every year when I put together yearly Shutterfly book and ask kids what family activity they enjoyed most this year, they always say Valentine’s Game.
+In fact, every year when I put together a yearly Shutterfly book and ask kids what family activity they enjoyed most, they always say Valentine’s Game.
 (I swear we do lots of other fun things together as well).
-If you want to add an element of “meaningful” to your relationship with family members, give it a try this year.
-You have plenty of time before Valentine’s Day to put it together!

 What to do

-For a few weeks preceding the Valentine’s Day all family members need to write down (and the kids who can’t write can dictate to you) a couple of notes to each other family member.
-Each note usually starts with “I love you for…” notes to each family member.
+For a few weeks preceding the Valentine’s Day, all family members are encouraged to write down (and the kids who can’t write can dictate to you) “I love you for…” notes to each family member.
 Write as much as you can.
 The photo below is from the previous year when we were a family of five.

-Notes don’t specify who it is addressed to!
-Or who wrote it!
-The fun comes from guessing who wrote the note and to whom it is addressed.
 Our animals are included in the game.
-That’s how I end up reading notes like, “I love you for sniffing my butt.”
-Who can it be address to?
+That’s how we end up with notes like, “I love you for sniffing my butt.”
+Who can it be addressed to?
 Hmm..
 Dog, of course!
-And “I love you for licking my sandwich.”
-Cat!
 You still need to guess who wrote it.
-(I can guess by handwriting, but I never tell).

-Don’t forget a cute container to display in a prominent place for a few weeks prior to the holiday.
-Next to it place some colorful post its/ note book and pencils/pens.
+Don’t forget to place a cute container in a prominent place for a few weeks prior to the holiday.
+Next, to its place some colorful post-its/ notebook and pencils/pens.
 If the kids love it, they will use it.
 Last year we used Valentine’s Day truck (a paper craft from Oriental Trading Company).

 This year I was cleaning up my Scrapbook closet and came upon a stack of Valentine’s Day paper.
 We found two suitable containers in our recycling bin and decorated them.
-We put one in the kitchen and one for the bedroom floor.
+We put one in the kitchen and another on the bedroom floor.
 The more containers, the more love notes.

-As you can imagine, little kids enjoy putting the notes in and taking them out.
+As you can imagine, little kids enjoy putting the notes in.

 When to play

-We save the game all the way till after the Valentine’s Day dinner.
-Then we read each message in turn, guessing who it was about and who wrote it. (laughing like crazy).
+We save the game all the way till after Valentine’s Day dinner.
+Then we read each message, in turn, guessing who it was about and who wrote it.
+Laughing like crazy.
 And laughing together is always a great way to celebrate Valentine’s Day!